What is pentostatin?

 What other drugs will affect pentostatin?

 This list is not complete.
-Other drugs may interact with pentostatin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect pentostatin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.